girliemac/a-picture-is-worth-a-1000-words/README.md

 The content is outdated as of 2022 so view them with cautions.

-## 🖨 Printing
+## 🖨 Printing / TIFF

 > ⚠️ Updated on August 27, 2021:
 >
-> GitHub warned me that my Git LFS is disabled as the bandwidth exceeded  exceeded your data plan by 150%+.
+> I no longer host the high-res TIFF files here because my Git LFS has been disabled as the bandwidth exceeded my data plan.
-> So now the high-res version in TIFF is temporary unavailable.
-I will move them somewhere when I have time.
 > Thank you!
 > 🙇‍♀️